meekm/LoRaSoundkit/README.md

   * average, maximum and minimum level

 #### Interface
-Every minute a message is composed from all measurements done in one minute, which contains the following values in dB.
+Every interval time (e.g. each minute) a message is composed from all measurements done in one interval, which contains the following values in dB.
 * 9 spectrum levels for dB(A)
 * 9 spectrum levels for dB(C)
 * 9 spectrum levels for dB(Z)